Refugees see last chance for Europe before winter closes route from Turkey

 "Millions of dollars turn over every night, and there is no official trace.
 People behave honestly because if money were to disappear, it would make waves on Facebook," he said.
 "If this many people are going from here, it's because the system works."

-A new retail sector has sprung up, reminding migrants of the risks ahead: shoddily made life vests, inner tubes from old tyres, balloons to keep money and phones dry are all for sale.
+A new retail sector has sprung up, reminding migrants of the risks ahead: shoddily made life vests, inner tubes from old tires, balloons to keep money and phones dry are all for sale.

 EUROPE AS 'PARADISE'